UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The final step in installing your rain barrel is to test the system for leaks using a garden hose.

-Select a location near a downspout that is also within a reasonable distance of the garden beds you plan to water.
-The ground beneath the barrel must be prepared meticulously.
-Dig out the top layer of soft soil and compact the earth.
-Lay down a bed of crushed gravel or a set of flat concrete patio pavers.
-Use your level to ensure the surface is completely flat.
-A leaning barrel is a major safety hazard once it fills with hundreds of pounds of water.
+Select a location near a downspout that sits conveniently close to your garden beds.
+Dig out the top layer of soft topsoil and rigorously compact the earth underneath.
+Lay down a sturdy bed of crushed gravel or a set of flat concrete patio pavers.
+Place your cinder blocks or stand securely on the base.
+Finally, use a carpenter’s level to verify the surface is completely flat before lifting the empty barrel onto the stand.

-The diverter is the unsung hero of your system.
-This device connects your downspout to the barrel, sending water into the tank until it reaches maximum capacity.
-Hold your diverter kit against the downspout to determine the correct height.
-Use your tape measure and pencil to mark where you need to cut or drill into the downspout according to the manufacturer’s exact specifications.
-Put on your safety glasses, cut the downspout with your hacksaw or hole saw, and insert the diverter.
-Connect the flexible fill hose from the diverter directly to the intake port on your barrel, ensuring the hose slopes downward without kinking.
+Hold your diverter kit directly against the downspout to determine the ideal functional height.
+Measure carefully and mark exactly where you need to cut into the downspout according to the manufacturer’s specifications.
+Put on your safety glasses, cut the downspout cleanly with your tin snips or hacksaw, and insert the diverter mechanism.
+Connect the flexible fill hose from the diverter straight to the intake port on your barrel, ensuring the tubing slopes slightly downward without any awkward kinks.

 Infographic showing rain barrel maintenance (clearing debris, checking for mosquitoes) and winterization (draining, capping downspout, storing).